Tag Archives: Aaron Taylor-Johnson

 The most laugh-out-loud line occurs when Kat exclaims to the Protagonist, “I just knew you’d have a backup plan.
 Wait, you do have a backup plan, right?”
 With juicy dialogue like this, it’s a wonder Tenet didn’t receive a Best Screenplay nomination.
 I jest, of course.

-Little nitpicky items like the Protagonist and Kat having zero chemistry even though an interracial romance had so much potential are disappointing.
+Minor details, such as the Protagonist and Kat having zero chemistry, despite the interracial romance having so much potential, are disappointing.

 Ouch.

-Oscar Nominations: Best Visual Effects (won), Best Production Design
+Oscar Nominations: 1 win-Best Visual Effects (won), Best Production Design

 Nocturnal Animals-2016